 Headphones – if you think you’ll get tired of listening to the same 40 Mongolian songs (or whatever playlist your driver has curated) after a week, you’re probably right.
 Bring some headphones.

 Book(s) – if you get motion sickness easily it may not be as necessary to bring a book as you’ll spend a lot of time in the van bouncing around.
 It can make it terribly difficult to read.
-Still I got through a whole book and a half in the van and during downtime in the camps so it can be nice!
+Still I got through a whole book and a half in the van and during downtime in the camps so it can provide some needed entertainment!

 Cards – pass the time when you arrive at your ger camps with some poker, or whatever card games you know.
 You’re likely to have people from around the world on your tours so you’ll have a good chance to learn some new card games too!